clio-janelia/clio-store/README.md

 Configuration of an owner email, storage specifications, and other variables is handled through environment variables.
 Here is a list of variables:

-GOOGLE_APPLICATION_CREDENTIALS: set to credentials for app to access GCP services.
+GOOGLE_APPLICATION_CREDENTIALS: set to credentials for app to access GCP services if running locally.

 OWNER: the email address of a user that automatically gets admin privileges.